ggldnl/Differential-Drive-Controller/README.md

 - The **PID** library provides the implementation for a PID controller.
 It will be used to match a wheel's actual RPM to a setpoint.

 - The **Kalman** library provides the implementation for a 1D Kalman filter.
+It will be used to filter a wheel's RPM measurement.

 - Each **DriveUnit** represent one _actuated_ wheel.
 It bundles a motor, encoder, PID controller and Kalman filter.
 During each control cycle, it: